Feel02/LectureScheduler/README.md

-# ExamSchedule
+# LectureScheduler

-It's an exam scheduler project for using in our university.
+It's an lecture scheduler project for using in our university.

 To run: